INCOTERMS – INTERNATIONAL COMMERCIAL TERMS

 The Certificate of Origin is used for customs clearance at the destination.
 Certificates of Origin can also be requested by the overseas buyer or the business receiving your goods and in some instance the company receiving the goods will require a Certificate of Origin before authorizing their bank to issue a letter of credit and thus payment.
 In accordance with some free trade agreements, Certificates of Origin are required as part of the application for preferential tariffs.

 A Shipper’s Letter of Instruction (SLI) is an important legal document/contract created between the shipper and the freight forwarder that is organizing the export and logistics for your shipment.
 It is a detailed document used in import/export and International trade to provide all details relating to your export shipment.
 A Forwarding Instruction is a similar document that the shipper completes and sends directly to the shipping line if they are not dealing with a freight forwarder.
 The SLI is a detailed document which gives your freight forwarder all specific instructions relating to the export of your goods.
 The freight forwarder will use the Shipper’s Letter of Instruction to correctly arrange the transport of your cargo.
+Call TEU Global and we will provide you all the information you need.

 While itemization is not required for household goods, it is recommended that a general list with item valuation be provided.
 Packing lists showing unit quantities and value are needed for commercial product shipments.
 The above documents are needed to expedite export clearance and will be returned upon completion of the U.S. Customs export clearance verification.
+Call TEU Global and we will provide you all the information you need.

 DUTIES AND TAXES